 Disable Key Recovery: The guidance for disabling this capability shall be described in the AGD documentation.

-Option A and B: The evaluator shall verify that the TOE has the functionality to forward a command to the EE to change and cryptographically erase the DEK.
-The actual testing of the cryptographic erase will take place in the EE.
+Option A and B: The evaluator shall verify that the TOE has the functionality to change and cryptographically erase the DEK (effectively removing the ability to retrieve previous user data).